 It has good value for money.
 However, it delivers sound quality that is not as good as other USB mics in the same price range.

-We recommend it for beginners who are just getting into streaming or recording (voice or music).
+I recommend it for beginners who are just getting into streaming or recording (voice or music).
 Due to its sturdy construction, it is great for heavy-duty usage.

 The C-1U comes with a pressure-gradient transducer and shock-mounted capsule, eliminating background noise.